 My interest in Irish fiction and memoir has also led to the writing of a biography of Brian Moore, The Chameleon Novelist, and articles, conference presentations and reviews on many twentieth century Irish writers.
 Much of this work has been published in Irish Studies journals, such as Irish University Review, the Canadian Journal of Irish Studies and Irish Review, and as chapters in books.

-In addition to critical readings, Denis Sampson has published personal essays in literary reviews such as Dublin Review, Irish Pages: A Journal of Contemporary Writing, and Brick: A Literary Journal.
+I have also published personal essays in literary reviews such as Dublin Review, Irish Pages: A Journal of Contemporary Writing, Threepenny Review, and Brick: A Literary Journal.
 Some of this work has been shortlisted in the annual Canadian Broadcasting Corporation Literary Competition and has won a Maclean-Hunter Fellowship for Non-fiction at the Banff Centre.
-He has written reviews for national newspapers in Canada, and has broadcast many personal essays on ‘Sunday Miscellany’ on RTE Radio 1.
+I have also written book reviews for national newspapers in Canada, blogs on the Irish Times ‘Generation Emigration’ site, and have broadcast many personal essays on ‘Sunday Miscellany’ on RTE Radio 1.